google/dart-neats/retry/README.md

  7. 25600 ms +/- 25%

 ## Using `RetryOptions`
-This package provides `RetryOptions` which defined how many times to retry an function and how long to sleep between retries.
+This package provides `RetryOptions` which defines how many times to retry the function and how long to sleep between retries.

 ```dart
 final r = RetryOptions(maxAttempts: 8);